Riverscapes/gcd/docs/index.md

 Welcome to the Geomorphic Change Detection (GCD) Software website.
 Here you will find [downloads]({{ site.baseurl }}/Download), [help]({{ site.baseurl }}/Help) and general information on the GCD software.
 GCD 7 is the current version of the software.

 GCD is part of the [Riverscapes Consortium's](http://riverscapes.xyz) much larger family of tools for analyzing riverscapes.
-GCD is the Riverscapes Consoritm's  longest-standing, best developed software with the largest user base.
+GCD is the Riverscapes Consortium's  longest-standing, best developed software with the largest user base.
 GCD has users all over the world.

 <a class="button large" href="https://github.com/Riverscapes/gcd/releases/latest">
         <img src="{{ site.baseurl}}/assets/images/icons/GCDAddIn.png">